 Apart from food and amazing scenic beauty, this area is quite famous for hash and marijuana which is part of the hippy culture of Tosh-Parvati Valley-Kheerganga belt.
 One can ask restaurant owners and they generally have stock which can keep you happy but not everyone amongst them can offer you .It depends upon your personal wit about whom you can contact.
 The locals sprint down the slopes with heavy goods on their back.
 There is simply no way that you can keep up with the locals when they ascend and descend.

 Visiting the temple at early dawn before you proceed to the pool is customary.
 The biting cold is forgotten once your body is in that sulphur heated water.
 So next day, we took a dip in the holy water and gathered all our stuff to start the trek back to Barshaini.
 We started to descend at 10 A.M and reached Barshaini at 1 P.M.
 Where we found one of our known taxi driver.
 He dropped us to Manikaran.
 We took a bus for our onward journey to Manali and then to Jogindernagar,the hometown of my travel companion.

 If you enjoyed this post, Let me know in the comments or by sharing it with the social media links!
 I’d love to guiding you with travel tricks & tips so feel free to connect with me.

 You can follow us on facebook, twitter, instagram !!

-Warning: mysql_num_rows() expects parameter 1 to be resource, boolean given in /home/gotripp1/public_html/blog-details.php on line 56
+Warning: mysqli_num_rows() expects parameter 1 to be mysqli_result, boolean given in /home/gotripp1/public_html/blog-details.php on line 56